hannahhoward/a1atscript/README.md

 ]);
 ```

-Now the the abbrievated syntax is changed to:
+Now the the abbrievated syntax is changed to:2.

 ```javascript
 @AsModule('ServiceModule')